 Put It In Writing provides the basics about advance directives.
 Created by the American Hospital Association.
 Advance directives include living wills and durable power of attorney for health care.
 Encourages patients to express their preferences for end-of-life care

 What beliefs and preferences toward death and dying are held by Californians?
 Survey report describes people’s attitudes about end of life care, preparations, ICU use, and more.
 “Final Chapter: Californians’ Attitudes and Experiences with Death and Dying” is based on a survey of 1669 people in 2011.
 California Healthcare Foundation, 31 pages, Feb.
 2012

 See Consumer Health Ratings’ main page to compare Quality.
 Find ratings, report cards and credentials.
 Free public reports of quality ratings and comparisons among individual hospitals, nursing homes, health insurance plans, and other health care services.
-Check your physician’s credentials and doctor’s license in this category
+Check your physician’s credentials and look up your doctor’s medical license in this category.

 Eldercare Locator is a way to search for services supporting senior independent living.
 US Department of Health and Human Services provides a free public service through the US Administration on Aging, to help seniors and caregivers find resources anywhere in the country.
 In addition to the website, you may call 1-800-677-1116 on weekdays to speak with someone who can help (English or Spanish).
 Very easy to use, by putting in your zip code.

 Joint Commission Disease-Specific Care – Certified Hospitals helps you find hospitals that have achieved Certification or Advanced Certification in any of about 9 programs.
 Advanced certification in stroke care (Primary Stroke Centers or two other stroke designations) is the most common.
 Other advanced certification programs are in hip and knee, inpatient diabetes, perinatal services, and ventricular assist devices.
 Add-on certification is available for palliative care and primary care medical home.
 Many are listed as having Advanced programs.
-Other types of certification may be available.
-Somewhat hard to use.
 The Joint Commission is the leading accrediting body for hospitals.